Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ### b.
 Data Structure

 Converting the dataset to an R data frame yields 798 observations with 25 variables.
-Analysis shows most variables are numeric, except "country" noted as a character variable and "year" formatted as date and time.
+Analysis shows most variables are numeric except "country" noted as a character variable and "year" formatted as date and time.

 #### Data Types